Pr0kythera/Mitre-Attack-Sunburst/Blog.md

 In many organisations, the goal has become the visual saturation of the matrix—turning cells green to signal "coverage".
 However a single or even many detections against a Mitre Technique or even subtechnique measures at far too high a level to measure effectiveness of coverage against all the different ways that Technique may be expressed across different methods or technologies.

-**Dimensionality Loss**: A single green box for "Brute Force" (T1110) implies safety, but a rule detecting Windows Event ID 4625 provides zero coverage for the same technique executed against AWS CloudTrail or a Linux shadow file.
+* **Dimensionality Loss**: A single green box for "Brute Force" (T1110) implies safety, but a rule detecting Windows Event ID 4625 provides zero coverage for the same technique executed against AWS CloudTrail or a Linux shadow file.

-Another issue with this issue of the current way we might express coverage through The "Bingo Card" can incentivise "fragile" detections for example a simple string or hash matches—because they "turn the box green" quickly but are easily bypassed by a single byte change from an attacker.
+* **Wrongly incentivizing** Another issue with this issue of the current way we might express coverage through The "Bingo Card" can incentivise "fragile" detections for example a simple string or hash matches—because they "turn the box green" quickly but are easily bypassed by a single byte change from an attacker.

 * **Binary Metrics**: It fails to capture the **robustness** of a detection.
 A "Level 1" IOC detection (based on a rotating IP) is visually identical to a "Level 5" "Standard Deviation Anomaly" detection (based on statistical anomalies), yet their operational value is worlds apart.